-c.
-The 15,000 lb and 20,000 lb PNEUMATIC WINCH CONTROL has two positions.

-RELEASE

-In this position, the winch is disengaged and air tension (if present) is released from the cable.
+- c.
+The 15,000 lb, 20,000 lb, and 30,000 lb.
+PNEUMATIC WINCH CONTROL has two positions. - RELEASE In this position, the winch is disengaged and air tension (if present) is released from the cable.
 Allow up to 15 seconds for release of air tension.
 The cable can then "free-wheel".
 The cable may need to be slackened to allow winch to disengage.

-WHEN REELING WINCH, MOMENTARILY ROTATE REEL IN OPPOSITE DIRECTION TO RELIEVE TENSION ON WINCH GEARS.
+WHEN REELING WINCH, MOMENTARILY RO-TATE REEL IN OPPOSITE DIRECTION TO RE-LIEVE TENSION ON WINCH GEARS.
 THIS WILL AID IN WINCH RELEASE.

-TENSION

-In this position, the winch is engaged and cable can be "power" spooled in or out.
+TENSION In this position, the winch is engaged and cable can be "power" spooled in or out.
 The winch is now controlled by the Winch Hydraulic Lever.
 Winch air tensioner will also be engaged, if present.

 - d.
 The 12,000 lb, 15,000 lb, or 20,000 lb WINCH AIR TENSION or pressure on the cable is controlled by an air pressure regulator located behind the main control panel.
 It is set at 60 psi but can be adjusted, if desired, for more or less tension. - 1.
 To adjust, turn the regulator adjusting knob.
 Clockwise rotation increases and counterclockwise rotation decreases tension. - 2.
 When reducing from a higher to a lower setting, first reduce to some pressure less than that desired, then bring up to the desired point. - 3.
 Push lockring on adjusting knob downward to lock pressure setting.
 To release, push lockring upward.
 Free spool tension is applied by adjustable spring load on the cable.
-Free spool tension can be adjusted. if desired, for more or less free spool - e.
-Once the winch is selected, winch operation is the same as described in Section 3-13.1.
+Free spool tension can be adjusted, if desired, for more or less free spool tension. - e.
+The 30,000 lb WINCH AIR TENSION or pressure on the cable is controlled at system air pressure for operation.
+An air pressure regulator located behind the main control panel is used to reduce air pressure and cable tension during free spool.
+It is set at 60 psi, but can be adjusted, if desired, for more or less free spool tension.
+For adjustment procedure, see Section 3-14.2 d.1. through 3. - f.
+Once the winch is selected, winch operation is the same as described in Section 3-14.1.

-CONTROL OPERATION REMOTE IS DE-SCRIBED IN SECTION 3-19.
+REMOTE CONTROL OPERATION IS DE-SCRIBED IN SECTION 3-20.

-3-14 DOCK LEVELER OPERATION
+3-15 DOCK LEVELER OPERATION

-- 1. WHEN USING DOCK LEVELER, THE SEMITRAILER MUST BE KEPT LEVEL AT ALL TIMES.
+1. WHEN USING DOCK LEVELER, THE SEMITRAILER MUST BE KEPT LEVEL AT ALL TIMES.
 DO NOT LOWER THE PARKING STANDS.
 LOADS BEING PLACED ON THE SEMITRAILER MUST BE KEPT CENTERED ON THE SEMI-TRAILER.
-AN UNLEVEL SEMITRAILER MAY ALLOW A LOAD TO SLIDE.
-CAUS-ING INJURY OR DEATH TO ANYONE NEAR THE LOAD. - 2.
-DO NOT OPERATE DOCK LEVEL-ERS WITH INSUFFICIENT SPACE ON BOTH SIDES OF THE SEMITRAILER.
-PERSONS OR EQUIPMENT CAN BE CRUSHED BETWEEN SEMITRAILER SIDE AND RIGID OBJECTS. - 3.
-TRACTOR PARK BRAKES MUST BE SET WHEN USING DOCK LEVELERS.
+AN UNLEVEL SEMITRAILER MAY ALLOW A LOAD TO SLIDE, CAUS-ING INJURY OR DEATH TO ANYONE NEAR THE LOAD.

+2. DO NOT OPERATE DOCK LEVEL-ERS WITH INSUFFICIENT SPACE ON BOTH SIDES OF THE SEMITRAILER.
+PERSONS OR EQUIPMENT CAN BE CRUSHED BETWEEN SEMITRAILER SIDE AND RIGID OBJECTS.

+3. TRACTOR PARK BRAKES MUST BE SET WHEN USING DOCK LEVELERS.

-3-14.1 Dock loading is achieved with the TAIL CONTROL LEVER and DOCK LEVEL ARM CONTROL BUTTON (Manual) /SWITCH (Remote) located on the control panel (See Figure 3-4).
+3-15.1 Dock loading is achieved with the TAIL/AXLE CONTROL LEVER and DOCK LIFT ARM CONTROL BUTTON (Manual) /SWITCH (Remote) located on the control panel (See Figure 3-3).

-THE TAIL CONTROL LEVER IS USED FOR BOTH LOADING/UNLOADING AND DOCK LEV-ELER OPERATIONS.
-SEE SECTION 3-9 FOR USE OF THE TAIL CONTROL LEVER IN LOAD-ING/UNLOADING APPLICATIONS.
+THE TAIL/AXLE CONTROL LEVER IS USED FOR BOTH LOADING/UNLOADING AND DOCK LEVELER OPERATIONS.
+SEE SECTION 3-9 FOR USE OF THE TAIL CONTROL LEVER IN LOADING/UNLOADING APPLICATIONS.

-3-14.2 The TAIL CONTROL LEVER has three

-positions:

-GROUND/ In this position, the undercarriage LOAD slides forward to allow engaging of dock level.
+- 3-15.2 The TAIL/AXLE CONTROL LEVER has three positions: - DOWN/ LOAD In this position, the undercarriage slides forward to allow engaging of dock level.